gaehlerm/SoftwareEngineering/README.md

 }
 ```

-Still, this is not yet optimal.
+Still, this is not optimal yet.
 What does `heater_state = true` or `= false` mean?
 Let's define an enum instead to make the code more readable.

 ```py
 from enum import Enum